 We will be more successful in protecting snow leopards if we have reliable information on where they occur, which areas contain the best numbers, and which populations are most at risk from factors including poaching and habitat change.
 Below are the primary monitoring methods used in our programs:

-2020 U.S. Headquarters Staff Rodney Jackson, PhD Founder-Executive Director Darla Hillard Land of the Snow Leopard Network Facilitator Ashleigh Lutz-Nelson Vice President Charleen Gavette Conservation and Education Program Manager Joyce Robinson Administrative Assistant Shavaun Kidd Social Media Manager Kathy Ah San Accounts and Office Administrator 2020 Board of Directors Caroline Gabel Chair Rodney Jackson President Carolyn MacKenzie Secretary Bob Wilson Treasurer Mary Herrmann Trustee Tshewang Wangchuk Trustee 2020 Advisory Board Christine Breitenmoser-Würsten PhD IUCN Cat Specialist Group Renee Bumpus Conservation Manager, Houston Zoo Don Hunter PhD Founder, Rocky Mountain Cat Conservancy Kristin Nowell Director, Cat Action Treasury Barbara Palmer Husbandry Advisor, AZA/Felid Taxon Advisory Group Camille Richard Rangeland Ecologist George Schaller PhD Mike Weddle Science Instructor-Retired
+2021 U.S. Headquarters Staff Rodney Jackson PhD Founder-Executive Director Darla Hillard Land of the Snow Leopard Network Facilitator Ashleigh Lutz-Nelson Vice President Charleen Gavette Conservation and Education Program Manager Joyce Robinson Administrative Assistant Shavaun Kidd Outreach Manager Kathy Ah San Accounts and Office Administrator 2021 Board of Directors Caroline Gabel Chair Rodney Jackson President Carolyn MacKenzie Secretary Bob Wilson Treasurer Mary Herrmann Trustee Tshewang Wangchuk Trustee 2021 Advisory Board Christine Breitenmoser-Würsten PhD IUCN Cat Specialist Group Renee Bumpus Conservation Manager, Houston Zoo Don Hunter PhD Founder, Rocky Mountain Cat Conservancy Kristin Nowell Director, Cat Action Treasury Barbara Palmer Husbandry Advisor, AZA/Felid Taxon Advisory Group Camille Richard Rangeland Ecologist George Schaller PhD Mike Weddle Science Instructor-Retired